kframework/boogie-semantics/boogie.md

 Boogie does not place the `cutpoint` mark, the inferred invariants and the loop invariant assertsions in the "right" order.
 The following code rearranges them into an order that makes more sense for us.
-In particular, we must `assert` all invariants (inferred or annotated) before the cutpoint, replace the store with fresh symbolic values `<store>` and finally `assume` the invariants.
+In particular, we must `assert` all invariants (inferred or annotated) before the cutpoint, replace local variables and global variables with fresh symbolic values and finally `assume` the invariants.

 We also need to be able to distinguish between different cutpoints.
 Ideally, \K would mark this with source line information but it does not.